 You can usually collect your BRP from the International Student Team at 17 Mill Lane anytime between Monday - Friday, 10am - 4pm.
 No appointment is necessary but if you are not located centrally in Cambridge, you may wish to email us first to make sure someone will be available at the time you wish to visit our office.

 This means you did not select the alternative location on your visa application form by using the ACL code.
 You will need to collect your visa from the Post Office.
-The participating Post Office in Cambridge is located at 57 – 58 St Andrews Street and is open 9am – 5.30om Monday to Saturday.
+The participating Post Office in Cambridge is located at 57 – 58 St Andrews Street and is open 9am – 5.30pm Monday to Saturday.
 Your decision letter will confirm the Post Office you should collect your BRP.

 If you are coming to Cambridge with your dependants, you will be able to collect the BRPs for you and your family members.
 In order to do this, the ACL code will need to be entered in the ‘Alternative Location’ field in the relevant section in your dependants’ application form.
 Your dependants will not need to attend in person; you will be able to collect the BRPs on their behalf.
 You will need to bring all relevant passports.

 You should be aware that the entry permit issued in your dependants' passports will only be valid for 30 days.
 If the entry permit is no longer valid on the date of travel to the UK, a replacement will need to be applied for at an additional cost.
-If your dependants are not going to be joining you when you first start at Cambridge, you may wish to consider for them to apply for their visas separately at a later stage.
+If your dependants are not going to be joining you when you first start at Cambridge, you may wish to consider advising them to apply for their visas separately at a later stage.

 This should be corrected before travelling to the UK by contacting the Visa Application Centre with details of the error.
 Contact the International Student Team if further advice is required.